 When you think of lavender, you probably picture the beautiful purple plant, Lavandula angustifolia.
 The lavender plant can be incredibly beneficial to your garden.
 In fact, lavender plants have been proven to safely ward off pesky mosquitos while not damaging the environment for bee populations and other helpful pollinators in your area.

 Like the plant itself, the lavender essential oil has so many benefits for dogs, cats, and even horses as well.
-Lavender can:

 - Reduce inflammation in both joints and wounds